latest header logo

 5.1 Penetration Testing

-Regular penetration testing simulates real-world attacks to uncover potential weaknesses.
-The OWASP Mobile Security Testing Guide provides comprehensive testing methodologies.
+Perform regular penetration testing to simulate real-world cyberattacks.
+The OWASP Mobile Security Testing Guide provides detailed methods.

 5.2 Static and Dynamic Code Analysis